open5e/open5e/README.md

 ## Editing the theme

-If you are going to change the theme, you'll need [sass](http://sass-lang.com/) and [grunt](http://gruntjs.com/).
+If you are going to change the theme, you'll need [sass](http://sass-lang.com/).
 If you don't already have [npm](https://www.npmjs.com/package/npm) and [ruby](https://www.ruby-lang.org/en/documentation/installation/) you'll also need to install them.

 Find out if you already have npm and ruby: